collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     >>> ls('var/blobstoragesnapshots/blobstorage.0')
     d  blobstorage

-Let's try that some more.
+Let's try that some more, with a second in between so we can more easily test restoring to a specific time later.

+    >>> time.sleep(1)
     >>> write('var', 'blobstorage', 'blob2.txt', "Sample blob 2.")
     >>> print system('bin/snapshotbackup')
     --backup -f /sample-buildout/var/filestorage/Data.fs -r /sample-buildout/var/snapshotbackups -F --gzip